danorder/All-In-One-V400-SR-Official-Klipper-/Firmware/Oem Klipper/readme.md

 ########################################################################################################################################################################################################################

-REMINDER when running anything to do with "probing" put the probe on first.
+ Additional Reminder:  when running anything to do with "probing" put the probe on first.
 Using the Calibrate button probe on first same with probe_calibrate for extra clairity when using probe_calibrate once it probes the bed remove the probe then do the paper test. accept must be typed or hit before save_config.
 Further mainsail/fluidd "zoffset" buttons are a bit deceptive. these use gcode_offset aka babystep.
 The testz commands must be used in terminal or ideally with the klipper screen zcalibrate button.
 Note: The zcalibrate button will list this as "probe" for general safety on any nuew printer build its suggested to also use somthing like cardboard to avoid pei sheet damages.